tediyang/alx-interview/README.md

-# alx-interview
+# ALX-INTERVIEW
-Solving interview questions provided by ALX in SE Program
+Solving interview questions provided by ALX in SE Program.